tkhq/qos/src/README.md

 #### Share Key

 A key that is part of the Share Set.
-This is the key that the genesis service encrypts the a share to.
+This is a key that the genesis service encrypts a share too.

 #### Ephemeral Key